Six Nations 2014: Jonathan Davies's Team of the Week

 FULL-BACK - MIKE BROWN (England)

 Did you know?
-Brown made more metres - 88 - than any other player across the third round of Six Nations matches.
+Brown made more metres (114 from 11 carries) than any other player across the three matches this weekend.

 SCRUM-HALF - DANNY CARE (England)